FactomProject/factom-docs/cli/includes/_install ff.md

 `sudo dpkg -i ./factom-i386.deb`

-We are aware Linux users are hardcore so we made sure one command is all they need to be ready to [run Factom Federation](#run-factom-federation).
+We are aware Linux users are hardcore, so we made sure one command is all they need to be ready to [run Factom Federation](#run-factom-federation).